Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 Consider renaming the open packs endpoint from "/users/{user_id}/open_packs/{pack_name}/{pack_quantity}" to /open_packs/{user_id}/{pack_name}/{pack_quantity} (This way it’s clear that this packs.py endpoint is for when a pack is opened and the necessary information are the user id, pack name, and quantity)

 Also rename the purchase packs endpoint to be /purchase_packs/{user_id}/{pack_name}/{pack_quantity} for same reasoning as above and to maintain consistency

-If you only plan on allowing users to purchase packs and nothing else, you could simplify the endpoint url to just /catalog or if you will implement other kinds of purchases then make sure to rename the url so it is /catalog/packs instead of /packs/catalogs (By having packs before catalog it implies that it is a pack specific endpoint but it’s a catalog related endpoint)
-Simplify the endpoint url in users.py from users/users/register to just users/register

 I would add rarities to the cards or show probabilities of pulling certain cards to add an element of excitement when getting rarer cards.